 One of the best ways to stop craving for alcohol is to avoid attending social gatherings where alcohol is served.
 Stop stocking bottles at home, and keep yourself away from people who encourage you to drink.
 Also, make sure you don’t dwell in any traumatic event that would trigger alcohol cravings.

-Letting others understand your determination is an added advantage in the process of overcoming alcohol.
+Letting others understand your determination is an added advantage in the process of overcoming alcohol addiction.
 Communicate it properly to your spouse, family members, friends, and colleagues.
 Show them that you are serious about it!

 Keep yourself surrounded by a strong support system.
 People with positivity boost your confidence and self-esteem.
 Beating alcoholism is hard without a strong support system.